 Predefined Depreciation Methods

 A depreciation method defines how the cost of a tangible asset is allocated over its expected useful life.
-In MYOB Advanced, you can use multiple depreciation methods for calculating depreciation for the same asset; for example, you may need to apply different depreciation methods for tax reporting and financial management purposes.
+In MYOB Acumatica, you can use multiple depreciation methods for calculating depreciation for the same asset; for example, you may need to apply different depreciation methods for tax reporting and financial management purposes.
 To depreciate the same asset by using different methods, you must use a separate depreciation book for each method.
-For details, see Depreciation of Fixed Assets.
+For details, see Asset Depreciation: General Information.

-In MYOB Advanced, you can configure and use formula-based depreciation methods on the Depreciation Methods (FA202500) form and table-based depreciation methods on the Depreciation Table Methods (FA202600) form.
-MYOB Advanced provides several predefined depreciation methods, and you can configure custom depreciation methods.
+In MYOB Acumatica, you can configure and use formula-based depreciation methods on the Depreciation Methods (FA202500) form and table-based depreciation methods on the Depreciation Table Methods (FA202600) form.
+MYOB Acumatica provides several predefined depreciation methods, and you can configure custom depreciation methods.
 The predefined depreciation methods can only be viewed; they cannot be edited.

 Depreciation methods differ from one another depending on the calculation method used for calculating the depreciation expense.
-The sections of this topic describe the available methods of calculating depreciation in MYOB Advanced.
+The sections of this topic describe the available methods of calculating depreciation in MYOB Acumatica.

 Straight-Line Calculation Method